 There are many questions on how, where and how long time you need to experience the Western Fjords from Oslo.
-We recommend two UNESCO-protected fjords; the Nærøyfjord (fjordtour #1) and the Geirangerfjord (fjordtour #2).
+We recommend two UNESCO-protected fjords; the Nærøyfjord (all year round) and the Geirangerfjord (1st June to 31st August).

-See below for more information about fjordtour #2.
-We also recommend to plan and book your trip at FjordTours.
+See below for more information about the fjord tour to the Geirangerfjord.
+Plan and book your fjord adventure at FjordTours.

 If you plan to visit the Western Norwegian Fjords, we recommend you to book your adventure online at Fjord Tours and to buy the Fjord Pass.
 Fjord Tours are experts on Norway and the fjords, and you will find all information you need on their website.
 You can book travel, accommodation, fjord cruises and activities.
 Fjord Pass will give you discount on all of this, from car rental to activities and accommodation.

 Tour Summary: Train from Oslo with Dovrebanen Railway to Dombås.
 Continue from Dombås with the pictueresque Raumabanen Railway to Åndalsnes by the Romsdalsfjord.
 Bus from Åndalsnes to Ålesund.
 Hurtigruten coastal cruise Ålesund-Geiranger, Bus Geiranger-Ålesund included the Eagle Road.
 Hurtigruten coastal cruise Ålesund-Bergen, Norway in a nutshell® Bergen-Oslo

 Return to Oslo: See above.

 Booking: Book this roundtrip with train, bus, fjord cruise, Hurtigruten coastal cruise, activities and accommodation at Fjord Tours